 Have you ever thought about your relationship with food?
 Maybe that relationship needs to be redefined or maybe it’s time for a breakup after all these years.
-I hope this article makes it a little easier for you to decide, because as you know, breaking up is hard to do!
-So let’s give this some thought.
+I hope this article makes it a little easier for you to decide because as you know, breaking up is hard to do!

 Are you an emotional eater who uses food to self-soothe?
 Do you have a love-hate relationship with food where you over indulge one minute then make up for it by punishing yourself with starvation the next?
 Are you a stress eater?
 Are you a binge eater?
 Will you eat anything just to end your hunger?
 Are you a “foodie” who sees food as an interest, identity, or hobby?
 Do you have a food addiction?
 Are you vegan?
 Do you only eat organic?
 Are you a chronic dieter?
 Do you follow eating rules?
-Do you wish you could just take a pill and be done with it all???
+Do you wish you could just take a pill and be done with it all?!

 Attaching emotions to food can result in eating disorders that can do serious health damage.
-It is a much better use of our time to be more active than it is to scrutinize everything that goes into our mouths.
-And truthfully, diet information can be just as perishable as the food we eat.
+It is a much better use of our time to be mindful of moderation and become more active than it is to scrutinize everything that goes into our mouths.
+And truthfully, health information can be just as perishable as the food we eat.

 Wishing you the very best in health and happiness,